n8n-io/n8n-docs/docs/insight2/index.md

 - **Build queries:** Insight comes with query builders for all supported data sources.
 Insight also supports the use of custom JavaScript code to transform the query results.
 - **Customise widgets:** Widgets are the UI components that can be edited using Insight's visual app builder ( Eg: tables, charts, forms, etc ).
 Widgets have events such as `on click`, `on row selected`, `on page changed`, etc. Every UI widget has a dark version.

-Insight binds together the data sources, queries and widgets to convert business logic into custom applications.
+Insight² binds together the data sources, queries and widgets to convert business logic into custom applications.
 ## Getting Started

 These resources will help you quickly build and deploy apps using Insight²: